1. O'Farrell's Welcome to Limerick

 The first notes of this set suggest the sound of hazel nuts dropping

-(read ahead!).
-This poem inspired me to compose the second tune of the
+poem (read ahead!).
+This poem inspired me to compose the second tune